Dreidree/EARIN-Light-Up/Wiki.md

 ### Solution methods

-A standard approach is firstly to put bulbs around cell with number 4 or smaller but surrander with andother walls - places where is only one configuration
+A standard approach is firstly to put bulbs around cell with number 4 or smaller but surrander with andother walls - places where is only one configuration, after that other cells in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NjE1MTQ1MSwxNTI5NDIwNjQ4LC0xNT
+eyJoaXN0b3J5IjpbMTQwMDk5NTM1OCwxMTU2MTUxNDUxLDE1Mj
-k5ODcyMzEwLC04MjI1OTY5NTIsMTgxMzAxMzc0OCwtMTQ4MTE0
+k0MjA2NDgsLTE1OTk4NzIzMTAsLTgyMjU5Njk1MiwxODEzMDEz
-NTk1NSwtMTAzODc3MDEwMCw0NzIwMjk4MDMsNTc1NzUxNzgwLD
+NzQ4LC0xNDgxMTQ1OTU1LC0xMDM4NzcwMTAwLDQ3MjAyOTgwMy
-IwMzcwOTAzMzgsLTI3OTA0MjM1MV19
+w1NzU3NTE3ODAsMjAzNzA5MDMzOCwtMjc5MDQyMzUxXX0=
 -->